deephdc/fasterrcnn_pytorch_api/README.md

 More information about the model can be found in the [external repository](https://github.com/sovit-123/fasterrcnn-pytorch-training-pipeline).
 You can explore additional details and documentation provided in that repository.

+## Adding DeepaaS API into the existing codebase
-In the current repository, we have integrated a DeepaaS API for this existing pipeline, making it easy to access and use the trained models for inference.
+In this repository, we have integrated a DeepaaS API into the existing codebase, enabling the seamless utilization of this pipeline.
+The inclusion of the DeepaaS API enhances the functionality and accessibility of the code, making it easier for users to leverage and interact with the pipeline efficiently.

 ><span style="color:Blue">**Note:**</span> To streamline the process of integrating the API into the external repository and eliminate code duplication, we decided to include a fork of the external repository as a submodule within the API repository.
 This approach allows us to maintain a separate repository for the API while still leveraging the shared codebase from the external repository, ensuring efficient collaboration and updates between the two projects.